-A small rebel blockade runner attempts to flee from a gigantic Imperial Star Destroyer.
+Star Wars begins as a small rebel blockade runner attempts to flee from a gigantic Imperial Star Destroyer.
 Unsuccessful, Stormtroopers board the rebel ship, which is under control of the Sith Lord, Darth Vader.
-At this point Vader is the epitome of villainy in the Star Wars universe, and not the misdirected lover.
+At this point Vader is the epitome of villainy in the Star Wars universe, and not some misdirected lover who hates sand because it gets everywhere.
 That dark side turn is best left for the prequels, and not the original.

-She hides the plans into a droid called R2-D2, and he escapes to deliver the plans to a Jedi Knight in hiding, Obi-Wan Kenobi.
-The Jedi use the power of the Force, but Vader and his Emperor kill all remaining Jedi they find alive.
-Obi-Wan is one of the few remaining in the universe.
+She hides the plans into a droid named R2-D2, and he escapes to deliver the plans to the Jedi Knight in hiding, Obi-Wan Kenobi.
+The Jedi use the power of the Force for good, but Vader and his Emperor use it to kill all remaining Jedi they find alive.
+Obi-Wan is one of the few remaining Jedi left in the universe.

 Han and Chewie fly the droids, Luke, and Obi-Wan off Tatooine, and to Alderaan.
 Unfortunately, Vader and his immediate supervisor, Governor Tarkin, destroy the planet before they arrive.
-They destroy the planet to set an example of the Empire’s power attempt to get Leia to talk.
-Leia refuses to tell them where the secret Rebel base is, but her refusal kills what is undoubtedly billions of people on the planet.
+They destroy it to set an example of the Empire’s power in a feeble attempt to get Leia to talk.
+While she steadfastly refuses to spill the intergalactic beans, her refusal results in the deaths of billions of people on the planet.

-Death Star captures Han’s ship on approach, and the wayward heroes then pose as Imperial Stormtroopers to avoid capture.
-They sneak around the Death Star to find a way off the deadly space station.
+The Death Star captures Han’s ship on approach, and the wayward heroes then pose as Imperial Stormtroopers to avoid capture.
+They sneak around in an attempt to find a way off the deadly space station.

 The movie ends with a medal ceremony where Luke and Han receive medallions for their heroic efforts.
 We see the prejudice of the universe as the lone non-human character, Chewbacca, fails to receive recognition for his efforts in the film.